All You Need to Know About Withdrawing Your CPF Money

 If you’re nearing this moment in life, there are probably more than a few questions in mind, such as:

-When can I withdraw my CPF?
+At what age can I withdraw my CPF?

 When you hit 55, you can make a lump-sum withdrawal of a portion of your CPF.
 The rest is kept in CPF so that you can buy into the CPF LIFE national annuity scheme at 65.
-65 is also the age when you get monthly payouts from CPF LIFE
+65 is also the age when you get monthly payouts from CPF LIFE.

 So just remember: